SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 with scorepoints they did not have to earn is fools gold.
 The [parallel currency folks](http://www.chiemgauer.info/) are doing things infinitely better --- they understand the _purpose_ of the tax-driven currency system running on top.
-(Mini lesson: to deliberately create unemployment, so the state can then get rid of the unemployment.)
+(Mini lesson: it is to deliberately create unemployment, so the state can then get rid of the unemployment.)
 As long as the State fails to fill the unemployment gap (same as spending gap), a local parallel currency can always be successful in eliminating